-Mgahinga is an alternative destination to Bwindi for mountain gorilla tracking in Uganda.
-Mgahinga is part of the Virunga Mountains, which are situated on the border area between Congo, Rwanda and Uganda.
+Mgahinga Gorilla NP is an alternative destination to Bwindi for mountain gorilla tracking in Uganda.
+Mgahinga is part of the Virunga Mountains, which are situated in the border area between Congo, Rwanda and Uganda.
 The habituated gorilla group here used to be quite nomadic and sometimes moved across the border, making this park less reliable for gorilla tracking.
-The group has, however, settled in the area for the last three years and Magahinga is now considered a reliable option for tracking gorillas.
+The group has, however, settled in the area for the last three years and Mgahinga is now considered a reliable option for tracking gorilla.

 - Mountain gorilla tracking

 - Fantastic scenery with views over volcanic cones

 - Activities include hiking to volcanic peaks, golden monkey tracking, Batwa cultural trail and caving